issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-zero.rst

  E_{1}= -6.872107

-*3. Size dependence of the spin gap*
+Size dependence of the spin gap
 """""""""""""""""""""""""""""""
 The spin gap at finite system size is defined as :math:`\Delta=E_{1}-E_{0}`.
 For 16-site,